 If your education goals include a four-year degree or beyond, MSU-Great Falls offers a high-quality, affordable place to start.
-The College offers the Montana University System Core and Associate of Arts/Associate of Science degrees along with numerous articulation agreements with other Montana universities all leading to ease of transfer as you move on to your bachelor degree program.
+The College offers the Montana University System Core and Associate of Arts/ universities all leading to ease of transfer as you move on to your bachelor degree program.